laravel/jetstream-docs/1.x/features/authentication.md

 ## Laravel Fortify

-Under the hood, the authentication portions of Jetstream are powered by [Laravel Fortify](https://github.com/laravel/fortify), which is a front-end agnostic authentication backend for Laravel.
+Under the hood, the authentication portions of Jetstream are powered by [Laravel Fortify](https://github.com/laravel/fortify), which is a frontend agnostic authentication backend for Laravel.
 Essentially, Fortify defines the routes and controllers for implementing the application's authentication features while the Jetstream UI makes requests to those routes.

 When Jetstream is installed, the `config/fortify.php` configuration file is installed into your application.
 Within this configuration file, you can customize various aspects of Fortify's behavior, such as the authentication guard that should be used, where users should be redirected after authentication, and more.